roy651/tm_spring_2016/README.md

 ### Eran Temstet / Roy Abitbol
 ### Text Mining / Spring 2016 / Haifa University / Information Systems

+#### Instructions:
+1. Change directory into the proj folder
+2. Ensure MySql is running.
+Run: `mysql-ctl start`
-Change directory into the proj folder and then run `python semAnalysis.py ...` using the relevant flags below.
+3. Finally you can run `python semAnalysis.py ...` with the relevant flags.

-See examples for reference.
+See examples below for reference.

 ```